ninjapanther72/gamitar_todo/README.md

 ###### Now the server will run on http://localhost:8010.

+## Database files

+*/db-files* contains all the database files in all types of suitable formats (.sql, .xml, .json, .csv, etc.)

 ## Additional Information

 The .env file and node_modules directories should not be shared or committed.